 There’s usually a collective eye-roll when the Eight Amendment is raised, but it might be applicable here.
 It’s not a novel argument in FBAR suits, but it typically hasn’t been raised in the non-willful context.
 It’s precisely here where it could apply – where a taxpayer who is clearly not willful is subject to substantial civil penalties.
 In some cases, non-willful FBAR and international information return penalties can be as significant as willful FBAR violations.

 “The touchstone of the constitutional inquiry under the Excessive Fines Clause is the principle of proportionality: The amount of the forfeiture must bear some relationship to the gravity of the offense that it is designed to punish.”
 U.S. v.
 Bajakajian.
+Although Bajakajian applies to civil forfeiture, there’s no logical reason why it shouldn’t also apply to civil penalties.
+At least in the FBAR penalty context, the money is usually still sitting in a foreign account and available for the Government to eventually collect, and the penalty can’t be discharged in Chapter 7 bankruptcy.
+The only difference between a civil forfeiture and an FBAR penalty is that the Government has to wait a little longer to collect an FBAR penalty.

 - To provide information.
 FBARs allegedly provide “information to fight fraud, money laundering, terrorist financing, tax evasion and other financial crime.”
 None of these crimes were committed here, and the government was not deprived of any meaningful information.
 It could be argued that fines encourage taxpayers to file their FBARs.
 However, fines would not encourage compliance in non-willful situations if the Taxpayer was not aware of the filing requirement in the first place.